 Start here

-- 80,000 Hours Profile on Preventing catastrophic pandemics, read this first if you haven’t already.
+- 80,000 Hours Profile on Preventing catastrophic pandemics, read this first and watch the accompanying YouTube video.

 - Then read The biggest misconceptions about biosecurity/pandemics and listen to Kevin Esvelt on cults that want to kill everyone, stealth vs wildfire pandemics, and how he felt inventing gene drives (3 hr podcast episode)